mongodb-js/mongodb-schema/README.md

 - `#data`
 - `#array`

 The reason for the `#`-prefix is to distinguish any meta fields from actual data fields.
-MongoDB's drivers prevent #-prefixed keys to be written to the server, therefore we can be sure not to overwrite any user data.

-However, if the schema is going to be stored in MongoDB itself, then the names have to change, for above reasons.
+Should this cause a conflict with your actual data, choose a different prefix that does not collide with data keys.
 This can be achieved with the `metavars` option.
 Here is an example:

 ```js